StackStorm/st2/docs/source/runners.rst

 ------------------------------------------

 This is a remote runner.
 Actions are implemented as scripts.
-They run on one or more remote hosts provided by the user.
+They run on one or more remote hosts provided by the user. `stdout` and `stderr` fields in output are stripped off last newline character.

 Runner parameters
 ^^^^^^^^^^^^^^^^^